ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 ## Set up a MySQL server instance

-Select one out of the methods below to set up a MySQL server.
+Select one of the methods below to set up a MySQL server.

->**Tip:** Keep the connection and authentication details for connecting to the MySQL server including the hostname, port, username and password noted down.
+>**Tip:** Keep the connection and authentication details for connecting to the MySQL server, including the hostname, port, username, and password, noted down.

 1. Install a MySQL server on your machine locally by downloading and installing [MySQL](https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing) for different platforms.
 2. Use a cross-platform web-server solution such as [XAMPP](https://www.apachefriends.org/index.html) or [WampServer](https://www.wampserver.com/en/).